ecmwf/metview-python/docs/api/functions/mvl_geopolyline.rst

    :type incr: number
    :rtype: :func:`input_visualiser`

-   Internally, the each line between adjacent polygon points is split into a number of segments.
+   Internally, the lines between adjacent polygon points are split into a number of segments.
 The returned result is an :func:`input_visualiser` object which can be passed to :func:`plot` along with an optional :func:`mgraph` object.

 .. mv-minigallery:: mvl_geopolyline